 The Government confirmed in the Guidance that "HM Treasury will bring forward proposals at pace to tackle unjustified exit payments".
 We understand that MHCLG plans to introduce further changes to exit payments following the recent MHCLG consultation on reforming local government exit pay.

-MHCLG has confirmed that it will consult again on further reforms to exit payments before any changes are made.
+MHCLG confirmed in the letter dated 4 March 2021 that this consultation is considered closed.
+They will consult again on further reforms to exit payments before any changes are made.